Dates: Monday, July 31, 2023 - 12:00 p.m. to Friday, August 4, 2023 - 1:00 p.m.

 - Onsite: $200 per person for post-deadline registration

-Discounted group rates are also available.
-Contact Judy Ross at email@example.com if you have three or more people registering from the same district or organization to receive the discount code.
-Invoicing will be adjusted at completion of the event.
+If you have three or more people registering from the same district or organization, a group discount will be applied at the completion of the event.
+Contact Judy Ross at email@example.com with questions.

 Due to the nature of this event, registrations for only a portion of the summer institute are not available.
 Space is limited, so please register early.

 Note: This institute will meet statutory license stipulations for “Wisconsin American Indian Tribes and Bands”, which is often referenced as Wisconsin Act 31.
-Individuals will need to attend each daily session during the summer institute along with completing additional instructional assignments.
+Individuals will need to attend each daily session during the summer institute along with completing additional instructional assignments that will discussed at the conclusion of the summer institute.